 7.6.6 Location Information

-This information element contains:
+This information element contains either:

 - the location of the served subscriber in the MSC/VLR if the requested domain is CS, or

-- the location of the served subscriber in the SGSN if the requested domain is PS and either the requested node is SGSN or the requested node is not present, or
+- the location of the served subscriber in the SGSN if the requested domain is PS and either the requested node is solely SGSN or the requested node is not present, or

-- the location of the served subscriber in the MME if the requested domain is PS and the requested nodes is MME, or
+- the location of the served subscriber in the MME if the requested domain is PS and the requested nodes is solely MME, or

-- the locations of the served subscriber in the 3GPP AAA Server for TWAN if the requested domain is PS and the requested nodes indicates 3GPP AAA SERVER for TWAN, or
+- the locations of the served subscriber in the 3GPP AAA Server for TWAN if the requested domain is PS and the requested nodes is solely 3GPP AAA SERVER for TWAN, or

-- the locations of the served subscriber in the MME and the SGSN and 3GPP AAA Server for TWAN if the requested domain is PS and the requested nodes are MME and SGSN and 3GPP AAA SERVER for TWAN, or
+- the location of the served subscriber in the AMF (for 3GPP access) if the requested domain is PS and the requested nodes is solely AMF.

-- the locations of the served subscriber in any of the two serving nodes among the MME, the SGSN and 3GPP AAA Server for TWAN if the requested domain is PS and the requested nodes indicates the corresponding nodes for which the location are to be requested, or
+- the locations of the served subscriber in the MME and the SGSN and 3GPP AAA Server for TWAN and AMF if the requested domain is PS and the requested nodes are all of MME and SGSN and 3GPP AAA SERVER for TWAN and AMF, or

-- the location of the served subscriber in the AMF (for 3GPP access) if the requested domain is PS and the requested nodes is AMF.
+- the locations of the served subscriber in any of the two or three serving nodes among the MME, the SGSN, the 3GPP AAA Server for TWAN and the AMF if the requested domain is PS and the requested nodes indicates the corresponding nodes for which the location are to be requested.

-If the HSS has to communicate with the MSC/VLR or SGSN and/or MME and/or 3GPP AAA Server to retrieve location information, it shall make use of the service MAP-PROVIDE-SUBSCRIBER-INFO or S6a/S6d-IDR or SWx-PPR.
+If the HSS has to communicate with the MSC/VLR or SGSN and/or MME and/or 3GPP AAA Server and/or the HSS/UDM has to communicate with the AMF to retrieve location information, the HSS shall make use of the service MAP-PROVIDE-SUBSCRIBER-INFO or S6a/S6d-IDR or SWx-PPR and /or the HSS/UDM shall make use of the Namf-EventExposure service.
 This information element shall contain the location information as received from the access nodes.

-If the HSS cannot communicate with the VLR or SGSN or MME (e.g., because the UE is purged), or if the HSS cannot retrieve the location information from the serving nodes because they do not support such feature, the HSS shall provide locally stored location information if available (e.g., serving node name, Visited PLMN ID) received in a previous Update Location message, and the last known UE's location if available e.g. as received in the Purge message from VLR or SGSN or MME.
+If the HSS or HSS/UDM cannot communicate with the VLR or SGSN or MME or AMF (e.g., because the UE is purged), or if the HSS or HSS/UDM cannot retrieve the location information from the serving nodes because they do not support such feature, the HSS shall provide locally stored location information if available (e.g., serving node name, Visited PLMN ID) received in a previous Update Location message, and the last known UE's location if available e.g. as received in the Purge message from VLR or SGSN or MME or AMF.

 If the Serving Node Indication was present in the request, the location information shall contain the serving node address(es) as stored in the HSS, according to the requested domain and the requested nodes (if received).
-Other location information may be absent, in order to eliminate unnecessary communication with the MSC/VLR or SGSN and/or MME and/or 3GPP AAA Server when the AS does not require these information elements.
+Other location information may be absent, in order to eliminate unnecessary communication with the MSC/VLR or SGSN and/or MME and/or 3GPP AAA Server and/or AMF when the AS does not require these information elements.

 For both Location Information for CS and Location Information for GPRS, the considerations described in 3GPP TS 23.078 [14] apply.